 X disease is caused by phytoplasma.
 Phytoplasmas are microscopic, one-celled bacteria that have no cell walls or nuclei.
 To me, that’s just weird.
-Animal and plant cells and most bacteria have clearly defined cell walls that hold their insides in and a central nucleus that runs the show.
+Animal and plant cells and most bacteria have clearly defined cell walls that hold their insides in, where they belong, and a central nucleus that runs the show.
 I have a hard time wrapping my brain around these phytoplasmas.
 Maybe they are like parasitic amoebas, even though amoebas are animals.
 But I digress.

 The answer is phoresy.
-Phoresy describes the relationship between two organisms in which one is a hitchhiker, but not a parasite.
-There are some pretty bizarre examples of phoresy in my post on the subject.
+Phoresy describes the relationship between two organisms in which one player is a hitchhiker but not a parasite.
+There are some pretty bizarre examples of phoresy.
 You may want to check it out.

-Anyway, phytoplasmas catch rides inside sap-sucking leafhoppers, planthoppers, and psyllids without harming their hosts.
-When a cherry leafhopper feeds on an infected plant, the phytoplasma responsible for X disease is sucked into the insect’s gut along with the sugary sap.
+Phytoplasmas catch rides inside sap-sucking leafhoppers, planthoppers, and psyllids without harming their hosts.
+When a cherry leafhopper feeds on an infected plant, the phytoplasma responsible for X disease is sucked into the insect’s gut with the sugary sap.
 When that vector moves to an uninfected plant and begins feeding, the pathogen is transferred to the new plant, causing infection.

 What does X disease look like?

 X disease is often mistaken for root rot.
 To figure out which it is, look closely at the graft union.
 That’s where the rootstock was grafted onto the fruiting stock.
-If it is X disease, you will see pits and grooves near the graft union.
-If you cut into the wood, you will see brown areas in the phloem.
-These other symptoms are also common:
+Pits and grooves are visible near the graft union if it is X disease.
+Cut into the wood and see brown areas in the phloem.
+These other symptoms of X disease are also common:

-The fruit from infected trees tends to be pale, pointed, small, and nasty tasting.
+The fruit from infected trees tends to be pale, pointed, small, and nasty.

 X disease hosts

 There are two types of X disease hosts: those that don’t mind the infection (reservoir hosts) and those who succumb to the disease (non-reservoir hosts).
-Reservoir hosts are a problem because they look perfectly healthy, but they provide a source of infection to many important fruit and nut trees in our landscapes.
-Almonds, chokecherries, sweet and sour cherries, Japanese plums, clovers, and dandelions are all reservoir hosts.
+Reservoir hosts are a problem because they look perfectly healthy but provide a source of infection to many important fruit and nut trees in our landscapes.
+Almond trees, chokecherries, sweet and sour cherries, Japanese plums, clovers, and dandelions are all reservoir hosts.
 [Dandelions?!!?
 Yes, dandelions.]

-Nectarines and peaches can also become infected with X disease, but they are non-reservoir hosts.
+Nectarines and peaches can also become infected with X disease but are non-reservoir hosts.
 This means that they can catch the disease but not spread it.
-Scientists don’t yet understand why that is, but they’re working on it.
+Scientists don’t yet understand how that happens, but they’re working on it.

 X disease management

-The insects responsible for spreading X disease are often found on beets, burclover, ceanothus, curly dock, hawthorn, and pyracantha.
+The insects that spread X disease are often found on beets, burclover, ceanothus, curly dock, hawthorn, and pyracantha.
 Because of this, it is a good idea to maintain some distance between these plants and vulnerable trees.

 Cherry leafhoppers are easy to miss, but they can cause big problems.